 What is an Ecosystem?

+When it comes to understanding ecosystems and sustainability, having a solid grasp of what each one is, is an important foundation.
 An ecosystem is a community of living organisms and a variety of other elements in the environment they inhabit.
 The ecosystem is also the basic unit of the scientific study of nature.
-It has two main types of components:
+It has two main components:

 The biotope (abiotic): the physical environment with all its physical and chemical characteristics.
-This includes temperature, climate, humidity, sunlight, pH levels, gases such as oxygen and carbon dioxide, nutrients found in the soil.
+These include temperature, climate, humidity, sunlight, pH levels, gases such as oxygen and carbon dioxide, and the nutrients found in the soil.

 The biocenosis (biotic): all living organisms that belong to and interact with the local environment.
-Animals, plants, insects, fungi, micro-organisms, are in interconnected and interdependent relationships with each other.
+Animals, plants, insects, fungi, and micro-organisms are in interconnected and interdependent relationships.

 How Do Ecosystems Work?

-Let’s take for example a simple representation of a grassland ecosystem.
+Let’s take, for example, a simple representation of a grassland ecosystem.
 In the grasslands, plants take root in the soil and grow by taking in sunlight, air, water, and nutrients from the earth.
-The gazelle, a herbivore, would then consume these plants for its own sustenance.
-Over the course of its lifetime, the gazelle will also leave droppings that will nourish the soil and allow future plants to grow.
+The gazelle, a herbivore, would then consume these plants for its sustenance.
+Throughout its lifetime, the gazelle will leave droppings that nourish the soil and allow future plants to grow.
 The lion will then eat the gazelle as its own source of food and energy.
-After some time, the lion will die, its body will decompose, and its nutrients are returned to the soil as well.
+After some time, the lion will die, its body will decompose, and its nutrients are returned to the soil.

 Although ecosystems operate with the goal of stability, they are never static systems.
 Ecosystems are dynamic, perpetually in motion, and continuously interacting and changing in composition.
 An ecosystem can also be impacted by external factors and events from both natural and artificial sources.
 Natural phenomena, such as calamities, as well as human activity can inadvertently transform an environment, which has direct consequences on an ecosystem.
 These impactful forces can cause an ecosystem to develop rapidly, or slowly, or even make it disappear altogether.